 6.1 Avoiding Costly Rework

-Rework is mainly due to a project property called cost-of-change which is governed by the following two factors:
+rework is mainly due to a project property called cost of change which is governed by the following two factors:

-- The nature of the project: In some cases, rework necessarily incurs a high cost and, aside from investing plenty of forethought in the design process, there isn’t a lot that could be done to avoid high expenditures when rework is required.
+- The nature of the project: In some cases, rework necessarily incurs a high cost of change, and aside from investing plenty of forethought in the design process, there isn’t a lot that could be done to avoid high expenditures when rework is required.
 An example of such a project is building a high-rise or an aeroplane; any serious issue detected in the foundations, for example, will be detrimental to the entire schedule and budget.

 There is a distinction to be made between corrective measures and experimentation.
 In the latter case, you typically carry more than one design and try these out (simulations, proof of concept) to test their feasibility and suitability.